reachtarunhere/flash-attention-scratch/MyReadme.md

 While I grasp that this step is key to the algorithm's memory efficiency, the precise derivation and how it avoids computing the full Jacobian requires further study.

 Therefore, I have decided to pause the implementation to solidify my theoretical understanding.
 I will revisit this problem after a more thorough review of the underlying mathematics.

+Hopefully I can submit this later and still claim the bonus points as promised by Dr. Thang Luong :P